Eps0n/MSP-FLOW/README.md

 Helpdesk service, provided by Microsoft Power platform

   * Microsoft power platform gives opportunities to build application, without knowledge of code in general
-  * Find more information on MS Power platform https://docs.microsoft.com/nl-nl/learn/powerplatform/
+  * Find more information on MS Power platform https://docs.microsoft.com/nl-nl/learn/powerplatform/ This is [Click here](https://docs.microsoft.com/nl-nl/learn/powerplatform/ "Click Here") inline link.
   * This project is under MIT license (for some reason)